 8. Run a giveaway that requires entrants to tell a story of their own

 Having giveaway entrants “like” or share/retweet a post is an easy form of entry, but their friends might find actual content from them more interesting (and might chime in as well!).
-Plus, posts with more comments tend to get more reach.
-So consider getting participants to tell you something about themselves — some sort of story of their own.
+Plus, posts with more comments tend to get more reach on Facebook.
+So consider getting participants to tell you something about themselves.

 As part of her Twelve Days of Christmas giveaway, Debbie Macomber asked participants to tell her about their favorite Christmas story from their childhood for a chance to win.
 This post got more than 1.6K comments, where many fans shared what their favorite Christmas story was, and why.